-Middle East Respiratory Syndrome (MERS) coronavirus (CoV) is a disease caused by a new virus that can cause severe respiratory disease.
+Middle East respiratory syndrome (MERS) coronavirus can cause severe respiratory disease.

-There is no specific treatment for MERS-CoV but early medical care can save lives.
+There is no specific treatment or vaccine for MERS but early medical care can save lives.
 The Department of Health recommends that people travelling to the Middle East who have an underlying illness should avoid areas where camels may be present and ensure that they wash their hands often, before eating, and after touching animals.
 Use a hand sanitiser if soap and water is not available.

 If you become unwell while travelling in the Middle East, don’t wait until you arrive back in Australia to seek medical assistance.
 See a doctor or go the local hospital's emergency department.